GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Testing documentation examples

-Most of our documentation examples are also tested via the `doc_examples` test suite.
+Most of our documentation examples are also tested via the `examples` test suite.
 To enable an example for testing just use the special `tftest` comment as the last line in the example, listing the number of modules and resources tested.

 A few preset variables are available for use, as shown in this example from the `dns` module documentation.